FabLabUTFSM/Marlin4Clay/README.md

 <img src="Images/print.JPG"  width="400" >

-Marlin4Clay is an I2C enabled [Marlin](https://github.com/MarlinFirmware/Marlin) version for, and a specific firmware for extrusion systems for viscous materials 3D printers.
+This is an adaptation of [Marlin](https://github.com/MarlinFirmware/Marlin) firmware, for the use in Clay 3D Printing.

-The system enables the interaction between the feeder, and the extruder.
+The firmware enables the interaction between a [Ramps 1.4](https://reprap.org/wiki/RAMPS_1.4) Arduino Mega Shield board, and BioFeeder.

+The comunication uses through [Experimental I2C](https://marlinfw.org/docs/gcode/M260.html).

+BioFeeder is an Arduino Uno Shield that controls paste extrusion system, I have been using it for BioComposites, but if can be used for sodering paste, clay, etc.

 ## Arquitecture